 Perkins Loans have a nine-month grace period after graduation or when enrollment drops below half-time as a degree-seeking student.
 During the grace period, payment is not due and interest does not accrue.
 After the grace period has elapsed, arrangements must be made to either repay the loan or postpone payment.

 The minimum payment amount on a Perkins Loan is $40 per month.
 The maximum repayment period is 10 years; therefore, your monthly payments could be higher depending upon the total amount of your loan.

-If you have trouble making your payments or believe that you have an extenuating circumstances that should be taken into consideration, contact the Bursar Office at 718-817-4900 for assistance.
+If you have trouble making your payments or believe that you have an extenuating circumstance that should be taken into consideration, contact the Bursar Office at 718-817-4900 for assistance.

 Under certain circumstances, a borrower is entitled to have the repayment of a loan deferred.
 During deferment, payment is not required and interest does not accrue.
 Deferments can be granted for the following reasons:

 - Enrolled as at least a half-time, degree-seeking student

 - Enrolled in a graduate fellowship and/or rehabilitation training program